dive-be/laravel-snowflake/README.md

 ## What problem does this package solve?

 Please refer to the [original library](https://github.com/godruoyi/php-snowflake) for more information regarding Snowflakes.

-We have intentionally ignored the settings for a distributed architectural setup.
-You would not be using this package anyway if you were to hit such an enormous scale.

 ## Installation